Meet Students Where They Are

 The Jed Foundation (JED)

 The Jed Foundation is a nonprofit that protects emotional health and prevents suicide for our nation’s teens and young adults, giving them the skills and support they need to thrive today…and tomorrow.
-Browse JED’s Mental Health Awareness Month resources to find ways to connect with others and get connected to the mental health care you need and deserve.Born This Way Foundation
+Browse JED’s Mental Health Awareness Month resources to learn how to build resilience within yourself and across your community.

 The Be There Certificate, created by Jack.org in partnership with Born This Way Foundation, is a free, self-paced learning experience designed to increase mental health literacy and provide you with the knowledge, skills, and confidence needed to safely support anyone who may be struggling with their mental health.NAMI

 The National Alliance on Mental Illness (NAMI) is the nation’s leading voice on mental health and works in your community to raise awareness and provide support and education that was not previously available to those in need.
-Visit their website to find resources on this year’s theme: More Than Enough.
+Visit their website to find resources on this year’s theme: Take the Moment.